Jalepeno112/SphinxWePayApi/README.rst

 To install the documentation using pip:
     >>> pip install -e git+https://github.com/Jalepeno112/SphinxWePayApi.git#egg=sphinxwepayapi

 This will install the package.
-Running `pip freeze` will also correctly show that this package was installed from a GitHub link instead of PyPi.

 After this, you need to add it to your Sphinx extension list.